 It’s a personal preference, of course, but I highly recommend purchasing a comfortable carrier for your newborn.
 I wore my son so much in the first few months of his life.
 He was calm and relaxed and often fell asleep peacefully.
 It was also very convenient to have both hands free while still meeting my son’s needs.
 There are several different styles that are great for a newborn, and many available at various price points.
 A few options to consider- a ring sling (like this brand), a soft wrap (like this one), and a soft structured carrier (like this one).
 Important to note – many baby carriers have a minimum weight requirement and / or require an infant insert for proper use.
 Be sure to research whatever you plan to use.

-Swaddle blankets are great for swaddling, obviously, but there are many other helpful uses for a newborn.
+Swaddle blankets are great for swaddling, obviously, but there are many other helpful uses for a newborn, and that’s why they are part of essentials for baby.
 They make great nursing covers, as they’re typically very breathable.
 I also love to use them as floor blankets for tummy time and somewhere clean to put the baby down – especially if visiting a friend or family member’s home.
 They’re also lightweight enough to keep a few in the car to use as a stroller / car seat blanket to protect from sun and wind.
 I prefer blankets made from bamboo, like these, as they’re buttery soft- and only get softer with use.
 My son still uses these blankets to sleep with for naps and bedtime, so I will need to restock my supply!

 My husband and I are very pro-swaddle.
 Our son was swaddled, either in a blanket or in an infant wrap (like this kind) for months.
 If his arms weren’t wrapped in, he’d wake himself up within minutes.
 We hit a dilemma around 4 months – he was strong enough to wiggle his arms out of the velcro wrap but was not sleeping well if his arms escaped.
 A friend of ours recommended ordering the Woombie and it was a total lifesaver.
 My son slept in this until he was able to roll over while sleeping and not once was he ever able to get his arms free.
 We’ll definitely be purchasing another woombie or two this time around.